 Maybe you have heard people say that they love Jesus, but don’t like the church.
 There are people who think they can have a relationship with Jesus apart from his church.
-They would just love Jesus and believe in Jesus but don’t want anything to do with the church.
-Nevertheless, When we go through Scripture and study the church of Jesus Christ, we will then understand that Christ’s church matters.
+They want to love Jesus and believe in him but don’t want anything to do with the church.
+The sad reality is that according to the Bible, this sentiment goes against God.